7cevge/ReUniProj/README.md

 # ReUniProj

-This repository has a list of all the computer science courses I've taken in university.
+This repository is basically a journal of my journey through the computer science major in university.
-In this repository are remakes of projects I've done for the courses or new projects that uses what was taught in that course.
+I've listed all the cs courses I've taken in university and a brief explaination about the course.
+Many of these courses had a course project and I wanted to try and go back and recreate them from scratch.
+Some of them did not have projects but I think it had enough content to create a new project that shows what I've learned from the course.
-The remakes are **NOT** the originals that I had submitted!
-All the code here are by me, from scratch with the originals as reference.
+These remakes are **NOT** the originals I or my team submitted!
+All the code here are by me.
+I may use the original as reference so that I cover the same things but with original code.

-Why am I remaking them? just for fun or for practice / review!
+Why am I remaking them?
+Its just for fun and practice / review!
 The main idea / functions for the most part are the same, the remakes may add some polish, extra features, etc.
 Some of them may actually be simpler then the original...
-I'll still credit my partners from the original if I had worked on the projects in a group, just seemed right to do so...?
+I'll still include the names of my partners from the original if I had worked on the projects in a group, just seemed right to do so...?

 &nbsp;